dukebw/audio-cloze/README.md

 Static HTML pages are deployed via the `dukebw/personal-website` repo, while audio binaries live in S3/CloudFront.
 Use `scripts/publish_site.py` to build HTML, rewrite audio URLs, sync audio to S3, and copy HTML into the website repo.
-See `docs/hosting.md` for the full flow, architecture diagrams, and required environment variables.
+See `docs/hosting.md` for the full flow and required environment variables.

 ## Docs

-- `docs/hosting.md` — Private S3 + CloudFront architecture and publish flow.
+- `docs/hosting.md` — Private S3 + CloudFront hosting flow.
 - Add new docs here so README stays the entry point.

 ## Output